-- Implementation of an internet based database for TC's to submit their transplantation data. - Develop an annual report from the GTA in the form of a slide set to be available to all member societies on the WBMT website.
+- Implementation of an internet based database (GTR) for TC's to submit their transplantation data. - Develop an annual report from the GTA in the form of a slide set to be available to all member societies on the WBMT website. - Earlier publication of the GTA data with the use of the new database.